 As it stands, the Edmonton Oilers still have their other three most recent first overall picks – Nail Yakupov, Ryan Nugent-Hopkins and Connor McDavid – but rumors are still flying around that Yakupov and Nugent-Hopkins may be on their way out.

 According to Sportsnet, the trade means that Hall will reunite with Windsor Spitfire teammate Adam Henrique.
 In 2009 and 2010, the two helped the club to win the Memorial Cup.

-Adam Larsson is one of the most promising young blueliners in the NHL and the trade will greatly enhance the Oilers defense corps.
+Adam Larsson is one of the most promising young blueliners in the NHL and the trade will enhance the Oilers’ defense corps.
 The 2011 fourth overall pick stands at 6’3’’, 205lbs and pulled in a whopping 77 penalty minutes last season – more than double that of the season before.

 Larsson hasn’t been brought in for his scoring or playmaking – 69 points in 274 games – but rather for his defensive plays.
-The Swede’s coverage is strong, he’s got great vision and anticipation, and has become more and more physical with age.
+The Swede’s coverage is strong, he’s got great vision and anticipation, and has become more physical with age.